tilleul/apple2/tools/bitmap editor/apple2_hires.md

 The dimensions of one hires page is 40 bytes wide and 192 lines high.
 40x192 = 7680 bytes.
 512 bytes are "missing" and in fact not used/displayed.

-The hires screen is divided in 3 sections of 64 lines.
-Each section is then divided in 8 sub-sections of 8 lines, each itself divided in 8 sub-sub-sections representing the lines themselves.
+The hires screen is divided in 3 zones of 64 lines.
+Let's call it zones A.
+Each section is then divided in 8 sub-sections of 8 lines.
+Let's call these zones B.
+Every B zone is itself divided in 8 sub-sub-sections representing the lines themselves.
+These are zones C.

 To better understand this division, it's easier to POKE bytes into RAM and see what happens.